asarubbo/gentoo-stage4/README.md

 - [What you need to do...](#What-you-need-to-do...)

 ## Idea
-All of us know that a Gentoo install takes some time compared to any other distro.
-Since some years, I'm installing via an auto-installer script which takes few minutes, but on each install does the some repetitive operations, so why not have a tarball which has already the basics I add on each install?
+All of us know that a Gentoo installation takes some time compared to any other distro.
+For the last few years, I have been installing via an auto-installer script which takes a few minutes, but on each installation does some repetitive operations, so why not have a tarball that contains the basics I need to add on each installation?

-The idea borns also from the fact that some Hosting Providers (like Hetzner) do not provide a Gentoo image on their cloud virtual servers, so this is an EASY and FAST way to have Gentoo Installed everywhere.
+The idea comes from the fact that some Hosting Providers (like Hetzner) do not provide a Gentoo image on their virtual cloud servers, so this is an EASY and FAST way to have Gentoo Installed everywhere.

 ## Stage4 TYPES
 I'm providing two types of stage4:
 - ***Standard***
  It uses the standard profile (default/linux/amd64/17.0).
-Since nowadays the compiler forces pie and ssp, this stage4 aims to avoid to compile with ssp/pie/relro and other protections, **to speed-up as more as possible** where the protection flags are not needed, otherwise it would look very similar to the hardened stage4.
+Since nowadays the compiler forces pie and ssp, this stage4 aims to avoid compiling with ssp/pie/relro and other protections, **to speed-up as much as possible** where the protection flags are not needed, otherwise it would look very similar to the hardened stage4.
  If you are looking for something compiled with hardened protections then look at the Hardened stage.
 - ***Hardened***
  It uses the hardened profile (default/linux/amd64/17.0/hardened) without any modifications, so all protections are enabled.

-The package `app-admin/checksec` provides a script which can help you to understand the status of the compiled binaries:
+The package `app-admin/checksec` provides a script that can help you understand the status of the compiled binaries:
 ~~~~
 ~ $ checksec --proc-all
 ~~~~